 The studies are impressive:

 Health benefits of Resveratrol have been established by numerous studies.
-Resveratrol is a potent antioxidant over three times more effective than vitamin C and over four and a half times more than vitamins.
+Resveratrol is a potent antioxidant over three times more effective than vitamin C and over four and a half times more than certain other vitamins.
 Resveratrol effectively neutralizes oxidants harmful to health and has been shown to prolong the life of cells by up to 70%.
 Resveratrol increased the activity of a family of enzymes that appear to control aging to treat diseases of aging which can extend the human lifespan.
 The resveratrol concentrations required to increase the activity of these were higher concentrations than what can be consumed through drinking red wine.
-Recent research into aging found that small doses of digestable resveratrol altered gene expression in the skeleton, brain, and heart, and also blunted the age-related decline in heart function similar to the life lengthening effects of caloric restriction.
+Recent research into aging found that small doses of digestible resveratrol altered gene expression in the skeleton, brain, and heart, and also blunted the age-related decline in heart function similar to the life lengthening effects of caloric restriction.

 Though the benefits of Resveratrol have been discovered, scientist have just recently begun to understand how Resveratrol operates.
 They believe Resveratrol assists in boosting the activity of mitochondria, which produces energy within cells, potentially extending their lives.
 Current studies confirm theories that stimulating proteins, known as sirtuins, can increase cell life in the body.
 Sirtuins, also known as SRT1, are ancient proteins found in virtually all species which can control cell longevity.
 Triggering sirtuins causes an organism’s defense systems to fight disease and prolong life.
 Scientists had already known that resveratrol, seemed to trigger these proteins.
 But they were not aware of the exact mechanism by which it did so or how to include the ingredient into solutions for aging.
 A scientific group led by Dr. David Sinclair of Harvard Medical School, discovered the molecular mechanism for this synergy.
 These findings are published in Science, the largest paid circulation of any peer-reviewed general-science journal.
 They have led to observations that Resveratrol stimulates SRT1 directly.